 "A well placed hotel with plenty of facilities although the rooms are a little tired.
 This was our first visit to Cyprus and it was made very pleasant by the staff and the location of the hotel.
 Food is excellent, a good selection for breakfast, including champagne.
 The grounds are well laid out and offer plenty of shade as well as areas for those who merely wish to fry.
 Situated on the beach the sea was cooler than the pool although there is an indoor pool that cools you right down.
 The staff are so friendly, my wife was shocked when her plate was whisked from her hand by one of the attentive waiters and was put down for her once she was seated.
 The views from the hotel are as good as you will get in this part of the world, we all loved sitting on our balcony people watching as the jogged along the beach or went for an early swim.
 The facilities are kept very clean, beach towels as well as bath towels are provided.
 The sun loungers are reserved for you so there are no fights in the morning once you have chosen your spot.
 The hotel rooms all have excellent air con, a must in 40 degree heat.
 Sitting out on the terrace eating dinner overlooking the sea whilst sipping wine and then later coffee late into the evening will be a relaxing thought for many years to come.
 Whilst not 5 star by UK standards it certainly has the edge on most hotels we have stayed in and we will probably return next year."

 - Travel date: 2nd August 2007

 Enjoyed our stay

 - Travel date: 5th November 2006

 Home from Home

+"We originally picked the Alion from a Thompson Holiday Brochures because it was a small hotel and right on the beach.
+We have a Son with special needs (mental - not physical) and his needs were paramount in our decision.
+We could not have picked a better hotel.
+The staff were wonderful.
+We were at home from the minute we arrived.
 We always said we would not go back to the same place again and again.....too boring.
 But we did.
 We have now bought our own place in Cyprus but we miss the Alion the wonderful people and atmosphere there.
 We are in fact looking to rent our villa out on long term so we can stay at the Alion again.
 We have stayed at the Alion 17 times and had a wonderful time - each and every time.
 Brilliant Hotel"

 - Travel date: 6th October 2004